microlinkhq/www/src/pages/docs/api/basics/cache.md

 title: Cache
 ---

-We have a builtin caching layer for speed up consecutive API calls based on query parameters.
+Microlink API offers a builtin caching layer for speed up consecutive API calls based on query parameters.

 The first time you query for a resource that not was previously served, it will be created, what is known as cache **MISS**.